Limits of Absoluteness of Observed Events in Timelike Scenarios: A No-Go Theorem: Causal Time-Symmetric Friendliness Paradox

-where $e$ and $f$ are outcomes corresponding to observed events when the measurements $u$ and $v$ respectively are performed. \end{definition} Less formally, if an experiment has the property of \textbf{Operational Time Symmetry}, this means that if the roles of preparations and measurements in the experiment are swapped, reversing their temporal order, the observed probabilities should remain unchanged.
+where $e$ and $f$ are outcomes corresponding to observed events when the measurements $u$ and $v$ respectively are performed, while $p_{\rightarrow}(....)$ and $p_{\leftarrow}(....)$ are probabilities for forward and time-reversed event respectively. \end{definition}

+Less formally, if an experiment has the property of \textbf{Operational Time Symmetry}, this means that if the roles of preparations and measurements in the experiment are swapped, reversing their temporal order, the observed probabilities should remain unchanged.
 The temporal ordering of events is represented in the causal influence diagram shown in Fig.~\ref{fig:CFcausalinf} for better understanding.
+Clearly, the notion of time-symmetry adopted here, following \cite{Price2012Retro,leifer2017}, differs from the conventional notion of time-symmetry typically discussed in the physics literature to express the symmetry of dynamics.

 A natural question is whether an operational theory should be expected to be \textbf{Operationally Time Symmetric}.
 The intuitive answer is \emph{No}.
 This becomes clear if we recall the basic prepare-and–measure setup relevant to a laboratory experiment.
 Due to the thermodynamic arrow of time, it is natural to demand that future measurements should not affect past preparations, i.e.,